waltonjones/or_methods_authorea/Results_Figure_1_Overview_Figure__.md

 (Eugene)

 # Verification of the MS-identified proteins
 A list proteins with 10 or higher iBAQ ratio was picked out and then ranked with their MS/MS values.
 We chose to work with the top 30 proteins from the list to check the knock-down effects in vivo.
-A few representative interactions from the IP-MS result were confirmed by western blotting (Fig. 4).
+A few representative interactions from the selected proteins were confirmed by western blotting (Fig. 4).